 Practicing for the Army ASVAB Test

 Because the Army ASVAB test covers so many different topics and subjects, it isn’t practical to try studying for everything the ASVAB test may cover.
-However you may be able to improve your score by taking an Army practice ASVAB test.
-This will help familiarize yourself with questions on the test as well as time limitations you will need to work with.
+However you may be able to improve your score by taking an ASVAB practice test for the Army.
+This will help familiarize yourself with questions on the test.
+Also, each section of the test has a timing element.
+This can cause stress on your ability to think through and reason specific questions.
+Taking practice tests will help you get you familiar with the time limitations and question answering strategies you will need to work with.

 On test day it is important to make sure that you are mentally and physically ready to take the ASVAB test.
 Ensure that you get a good night’s sleep and eat a full meal before taking the test.
 Also, it should go without saying but make sure you arrive at your testing location with enough time to get settled and comfortable.
-Get familiar with Army ASVAB test questions by taking our practice tests and doing so without the help of a calculator.
+Get familiar with Army ASVAB test questions by taking our practice tests.
+Calculators are not permitted when you take your test, so it is not recommended that you use calculators when take the Army practice ASVAB tests.
+Sections of the ASVAB that require working with numbers can include arithmetic reasoning, math knowledge, electronics information and mechanical comprehension.

 What Sections of the ASVAB Do I Take for the Army?